Draco-lang/Language-suggestions/Comments.md

 Comment is text that is ignored by the compiler.
 ## Single line comments
-Single line comments start by `//` if the `//` is not part of string and they end by newline.
+Single line comments start with `//` if the `//` is not part of string and they end with newline.